Nectanebo II: Reign

 Religion played an important part in Nectanebo's domestic policy.
 He began his reign by officiating over the funeral of an Apis bull in Memphis.
 There, Nectanebo added a relief decoration to the eastern and western temples of Apis.
 Among notable sanctuaries erected under Nectanebo II are a temple of Khnum in Abu and a temple of Amun at Sekhtam.
 He also dedicated a diorite naos to Anhur-Shu (a fragment of it was found in the temples of Tjebnutjer).
 Nectanebo II was responsible for the increasing popularity of the Buchis cult.
 Under Nectanebo II a decree forbidding stone quarrying in the so-called "Mysterious Mountains" in Abydos was issued.

-Foreign affairs under Nectanebo II were thwarted by repeated Achaemenid attempts to reoccupy Egypt.
+Foreign affairs under Nectanebo II were thwarted by repeated Achaemenid attempts to reconquer Egypt.
 Before the accession of Nectanebo II to the throne, the Persians attempted to reclaim Egypt in 385, 383, and 373 BC.
 Nectanebo used the peace to build up a new army and employed Greek mercenaries, which was a common practice at the time.
 In about 351 BC, the Achaemenid Empire embarked on a new attempt to reclaim Egypt.
 After a year of fighting, Nectanebo and his allied generals, Diophantus of Athens and Lamius of Sparta, managed to defeat the Achaemenids.
-Having scored a resounding victory, Nectanebo II was acclaimed "Nectanebo the divine falcon" by his people, and cults were set up in his name.

-In 345/44 BC, Nectanebo supported the Phoenician rebellion against the Achaemenid Empire, led by the king of Sidon, Tennes, and dispatched military aid in the form of 4,000 Greek mercenaries, led by Mentor of Rhodes.
+Having scored a resounding victory, Nectanebo II was acclaimed "Nectanebo the divine falcon" by his people, and cults were set up in his name.In 345/44 BC, Nectanebo supported the Phoenician rebellion against the Achaemenid Empire, led by the king of Sidon, Tennes, and dispatched military aid in the form of 4,000 Greek mercenaries, led by Mentor of Rhodes.
 However, having heard of the approach of the forces of Artaxerxes III, Mentor opened communication with the Persians in collusion with Tennes.

 At the end of 344 BC, ambassadors of Artaxerxes III arrived in Greece, asking for the Greeks' participation in a campaign against Egypt.
 Athens and Sparta treated the ambassadors with courtesy, but refrained from committing to an alliance against Egypt.
 Other cities, however, decided to support the Persians: Thebes sent 1,000 hoplites and Argos 3,000.

 In the winter of 343 BC, Artaxerxes set off for Egypt.
 The Egyptian army, headed by Nectanebo, consisted of 60,000 Egyptians, 20,000 Libu, and as many Greek mercenaries.
 In addition, Nectanebo had a number of flat-bottomed boats intended to prevent an enemy from entering the Nile mouths.
 The vulnerable points along his Mediterranean sea border and east boundary were protected by strongholds, fortifications and entrenched camps.
 Persian forces were strengthened by Mentor and his men, well acquainted with the eastern border of Egypt, and by 6,000 Ionians.

 Nectanebo II was ultimately defeated and, in the summer of 342 BC, Artaxerxes entered Memphis and installed a satrap.
 Nectanebo fled to Upper Egypt and finally to Nubia, where he was granted asylum.
 He, however, preserved a degree of power there for some time.
 With the help of Khabash, Nectanebo made a vain attempt to regain the throne.